sbd-community/handbook/docs/quick-start/cisa-sbd-principles.md

 The guidance is built on three core principles that call on manufacturers to radically rethink their approach to product development.

 ### Principle 1: Take Ownership of Customer Security Outcomes
 The central message is that the responsibility for a customer's security rests with the manufacturer, not the user.
 Security must be a core business priority, not a feature that can be "bolted on" later or left to the customer to configure.
+The guidance powerfully argues that the industry needs **"more secure products, not more security products."**

 - **Security is not a luxury:** Features essential for security (like SSO integration or security logs) should not be sold as premium, add-on features.
 Just as a car includes seatbelts in the base price, security features must be considered a fundamental right for the customer.
 - **Invest in safety:** Manufacturers must invest in eliminating entire classes of vulnerabilities (e.g., through memory-safe languages) and robust application hardening, rather than just patching individual bugs as they are discovered.
 - **Secure by Default:** Products must be secure out-of-the-box.
 This means shipping with secure configurations enabled by default, without requiring a customer to be a security expert to protect themselves.

 ### Principle 2: Embrace Radical Transparency and Accountability
 To drive industry-wide improvement, manufacturers should be transparent about their security processes and accountable for their outcomes.
-The guidance argues that the benefit to defenders from this transparency far outweighs the risk of providing a "roadmap for attackers."
+The guidance directly confronts the common concern that this provides a "roadmap for attackers," arguing that the **overwhelming benefit to defenders outweighs the risk**.

 - **Publish security data:** Share aggregate, anonymized data on topics like MFA adoption rates or the use of unsafe legacy protocols to create benchmarks for what "good" looks like.
 - **Vulnerability transparency:** Ensure CVEs are complete and accurate, including root cause information (CWE), to help the entire ecosystem learn from security flaws.
 - **Be open about processes:** Publish details about your Secure Software Development Lifecycle (SDLC), vulnerability disclosure policies, and roadmaps for security improvements (e.g., memory safety adoption).

 ### Principle 3: Lead from the Top
 For security to become a core business requirement, it must be driven by executive leadership.
-It is a business priority that must be managed with the same rigour as financial objectives.
+The guidance frames product security as a sub-category of **product quality**—a familiar business concept.
+Like quality, it argues, customer security must be personally managed by senior leaders.

 - **Executive sponsorship:** A top business executive should be empowered to oversee and drive the Secure-by-Design program.
 - **Board-level accountability:** Product security status and customer risk metrics should be reported to the company's board of directors, treating customer safety as a key indicator of corporate performance.